-How to increase diversity through recruitment?
+How do we increase diversity through recruitment?

 Recruitment is essential for companies that want to boost diversity and create inclusive working environments.
 In many workplaces, the recruitment process is often static and unchanged over many years: the same job postings, sourcing platforms, candidate tests, interview guides, interviewees, rejection criteria, etc.